Email Templates

 List of templates and user permissions

 Clicking on Templates in the side menu lists all the templates you can access.
 Access to templates is managed on a domain level.
 You need to have Admin access to a domain to manipulate the templates.
 In case you don't have Edit rights, you can't change the template.
-Each account can have up to 200 email templates.

 You can delete a template.
 However, this action is irreversible, so be sure to change the sending/testing code after deletion.
 When the template is deleted, the UUID is also deleted, and Mailtrap won't be able to render it.